stevedekorte/openalkit/README.txt

 =====

 Threw this together for a small iPhone game I was working on.
-It seems to work, but is pretty basic.
+It's pretty basic but seems to work well.
 Patches appreciated.

 - Steve Dekorte
 steve@dekorte.com